artefactual/archivematica-docs/user-manual/troubleshooting/faq.rst

    `OAIS <http://en.wikipedia.org/wiki/Open_Archival_Information_System>`_ will
    make Archivematica more intuitive to use but is not necessarily a prerequisite.

-   Oragnizations that are unable to provide in-house technical support may consider a `maintenance contract <http://www.artefactual.com/services/maintenance/>`_ through Artefactual Systems.
+   Organizations that are unable to provide in-house technical support may consider a `maintenance contract <http://www.artefactual.com/services/maintenance/>`_ through Artefactual Systems.